coralogix/terraform-provider-coralogix/docs/resources/dashboard.md

 <a id="nestedatt--layout--sections--rows--id--definition--pie_chart--unit--spans"></a>
 ### Nested Schema for `layout.sections.rows.id.definition.pie_chart.unit.spans`

+Required:

+- `aggregation` (String) The type of aggregation.
+Can be one of ["last" "min" "max" "avg" "sum"].

 Optional:

-- `aggregation` (String) The type of aggregation.
-Can be one of ["unspecified" "last" "min" "max" "avg" "sum"].
 - `filters` (Attributes List) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--unit--spans--filters))
 - `lucene_query` (String)
 - `spans_aggregation` (Attributes) (see [below for nested schema](#nestedatt--layout--sections--rows--id--definition--pie_chart--unit--spans--spans_aggregation))